 - A permanent resident or Nexus card, or a valid passport

-- Resident status in Canada and should be more than ninety days.
+- Resident status in Canada should be more than ninety days.

-- If you are a refugee claimant then bring the documents for your work or study permit in the country.
+- If you are a refugee claimant, bring the documents for your work or study permit to the country.

 The rules of the Alberta driving test:

-There are different license classes available in this test and you will get the options before sitting for the exam.
+There are different license classes available in this test, and you will get the options before sitting for the exam.
 You have to answer at least 25 questions to pass the exam.
-The questions will be in a multiple-choice pattern, and you have to pick the right answer among them.
-If you disrupt the hall or cheat, you will be barred from taking the test and won’t be able to retake it.
+The questions will be in a multiple-choice pattern, and you must pick the right answer.
+If you disrupt the hall or cheat, you will be barred from taking the test and unable to retake it.

 The questions pattern of the test:

 There is a pattern of the Alberta driving test questions and answers.
-You have to know about the traffic rules and road signs thoroughly to answer the questions.
+You must thoroughly know the traffic rules and road signs to answer the questions.
 The questions will be like,

-- If it’s not posted, what is the primary speed limit outside the village, town, and city on the highways?
+- If it’s not posted, what is the primary speed limit on the highways outside the village, town, and city?

-- When you are backing a passenger car to the left what the driver should do?
+- When backing a passenger car to the left, what should the driver do?

-- When you are nearing an intersection and the traffic control light is in the front is flashing a green right turn signal and the red light, what the driver should do.
+- When you are nearing an intersection, and the traffic control light in the front is flashing a green right turn signal and the red light, what should the driver do?

 The time of the Alberta driving test:

 There is no time constraint for the test.
-You just have to arrive at least 30 minutes before the exam.
-You can finish the exam in 20 or 30 minutes it will be based on your merit.
+You have to arrive at least 30 minutes before the exam.
+You can finish the exam in 20 or 30 minutes based on merit.

 Can you take the Alberta driving test online?

-There is an online test giving option in Alberta, and you have to show enough reasons for this option.
-Or You can find the nearby test giving location.
+Alberta has an online test-giving option, and you have to show enough reasons for this option.
+Or You can find the nearby test-giving location.
 However, the paper test option is available in every location.

 Tips to pass the Alberta driving test:

-There are few tips you can follow while preparing for the test and in the test hall.
-These will help you become confident pass with flying colors.
+You can follow a few tips while preparing for the test and in the test hall.
+These will help you become confident and pass with flying colors.

-- Study the driver’s guidebook: The guidebook is very important as the questions will come from these only.
-You won’t have to read any other book to pass the test just this one is required.
-Go through the traffic rules and road signs and other laws and memorize them.
+- Study the driver’s guidebook: The guidebook is essential as the questions will come from these only.
+You won’t have to read any other book to pass the test; this one is required.
+Go through the traffic rules and road signs, and other laws and memorize them.
 You also have to reread the book.

-- Check the questions: The practice test has 30 questions and you need to read them properly before choosing the answers.
-You have to give at least 25 correct answers, and for that, it’s important to understand the questions.
-If one answer isn’t coming to your mind leave that one and move to the next question.
-Check the question again at last.
-In the practice test, you have to answer questions on traffic laws, road signs, temporary, HOV, warning, and regulatory signs.
-You will get four options under each question, and they might seem similar to each other but you have to choose the right one.
+- Check the questions: The practice test has 30 questions; you must read them properly before choosing the answers.
+You have to give at least 25 correct answers, so it’s important to understand the questions.
+If one answer isn’t coming to your mind, leave that one and move to the next question.
+Recheck the question at last.
+In the practice test, you must answer questions on traffic laws, road signs, temporary, HOV, warning, and regulatory signs.
+You will get four options under each question, which might seem similar, but you have to choose the right one.

-- Take rest: Before the main exam date, you need to take a rest and take some time off from study too.
+- Take rest: Before the exam date, you must rest and take some time off from studying too.
 Study only the crucial parts.
 Eat well, and get a good sleep the previous day.
-This way you will feel relaxed while giving the exam.
+This way, you will feel relaxed while giving the exam.

 The Alberta driving test questions and answers are simple to understand through a practice exam.
 You will be prepared for the test if you opt for the same at least two or three times.